NATO war games worry Moscow

 Western officials say the exercise is designed to test the ability of NATO’s rapid reaction force to respond to a complex crisis on its northern borders.

-The November 2-9 drills, which include a live fire exercise in Poland on Thursday, is also intended to measure NATO’s ability to deal with “high-intensity warfare”, a refugee crisis and terrorist threats all at the same time, while testing ballistic missile and cyber defense capabilities.
+The Nov.
+2-9 drills, which include a live fire exercise in Poland on Thursday, is also intended to measure NATO’s ability to deal with “high-intensity warfare”, a refugee crisis and terrorist threats all at the same time, while testing ballistic missile and cyber defence capabilities.

 Latvian Defence Minister Artis Pabriks told reporters there had been an increase in hacking attempts on web sites in Baltic countries over the last few days, coinciding with the exercise and originating from an unidentified country.